Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 Note that `outputfile` should have one of the filename extensions supported by matplotlib (e.g. `.pdf`, `.png`) or the `.tex` extension, in which case it will use matplotlib2tikz.

-## Can I use/adapt your program?
+## Can I use/adapt/copy your program?
-Of course you can, it's licensed under GPLv3.
+Of course you can, it's licensed under GPLv3, just give credit when due and keep it open source.

 ## I have an improvement/comment
 Awesome, please leave it in the bug reports and I will look at it ASAP.